Thailand missing boys: Divers halt cave search due to heavy rain

 Trekking teams are still searching above ground for alternate entrances to the cave system.

-"It seems the first option -- of drawing out water and bring them out through the mouth of the cave is difficult now," Osatanakorn said.
+"It seems the first option -- of drawing out water and bring them out through the mouth of the cave is difficult now," Narongsak said.
 We have (another) option, of going down from above, we found holes and chimneys, and we are prepared to drill the hole down if we have to."

 Josh Morris, founder of Chiang Mai Rock Climbing, said that two of his employees are helping with rescue operations.
 Noppadol Uppatham had been there since Saturday, he said, as part of a "rope and technical team."